 There are many quaint accommodation options to stay at in Blowing Rock during your Blue Ridge Parkway road trip.
 Different alternatives are lodges, inns, condoniums and cabins.

 Select your dates and search for your hotel on the map below, or press search to get all the accommodation options in Blowing Rock listed.

 Blowing Rock (Milepost 293) to Asheville (Milepost 382)

 - Driving distance: 89 miles (142 km)

-From Blowing Rock at Milepost 293 to Asheville at Milepost 382 there is a lot to be explored.
+From Blowing Rock at Milepost 293 to Asheville at Milepost 382 there is a lot to be explored during the Blue Ridge parkway road trip.
 The 89 miles (142 km) take about 3 hours to drive.
 On the way Linn Cove Viaduct, Linville Gorge and Falls as well as Mount Mitchell are three stops that you should make sure you don’t miss.